 National Return to Work Survey

-The National Return to Work Survey is conducted biennially, with the last survey carried out in April 2016.
-New Zealand and all Australian jurisdictions (except for the Australian Capital Territory) took part.
-(It replaces the Return to Work Monitor previously published by the Heads of Workers’ Compensation Authorities.)
+The National Return to Work Survey is conducted biennially, with the last survey carried out in mid-2018.
+All Australian jurisdictions (except for South Australia) took part.

 Each time the National Return to Work Survey is run, two reports are produced as well as occasional topic reports.

 The Headline Measures Report maintains the time series (back to 1998) for two key measures previously reported by the Return to Work Monitor:

 The more comprehensive Full Summary Report compares the return to work experience and outcomes of injured workers of premium payers and self-insurers against a number of variables, including age, sex, workplace rehabilitation and employer support.

 Return to work in psychological claims and Return to work: A comparison of psychological and physical injury claims explore factors that influence return to work using data from the 2013 and 2014 National Return to Work Survey.

 We have published five case studies that exemplify organisational systems and practices for early intervention and return to work.